Our History

 Fir Park Housing, Alva:

-of sloped, single-storey council houses for elderly residents near Fir Park Academy.
+Arthur G. Bracewell designs a distinctive row of sloped, single-storey council houses for elderly residents near Fir Park Academy.
 The stepped plan and simplified modern forms reflected post-war housing innovation while providing practical, accessible living environments.

 Fir Park Housing, Alva:

-of sloped, single-storey council houses for elderly residents near Fir Park Academy.
+Arthur G. Bracewell designs a distinctive row of sloped, single-storey council houses for elderly residents near Fir Park Academy.
 The stepped plan and simplified modern forms reflected post-war housing innovation while providing practical, accessible living environments.

 1972